carlwaring/EverythingDeduper/README.md

 - UI indicator explaining why a file was auto‑selected
 - Persistence of keeper‑priority list to settings.json
 - Compare two different directories
-- Preview window builds off‑screen then animates in
-- Locked premium features to revisit later

 These are simply ideas — **no promises, no roadmap**.